m-art-inc/market-analysis-app/README.md

-# cookie-stand
+# Bus-Mall

-This is the initial (class12) part of the 3rd project for Code Fellows 201.
+This is a simple HTML, CSS and Javascript guessing web app game made at Code Fellows 201.

+** Canvas.js was used to graph the data. **
 ## License

 The MIT License (MIT)